celebrity

 What's involved?

 During a treatment, a glass suction cup is basically placed on your skin.
-The cups are usually warmed or heated beforehand and then placed on your skin - creating a vacuum that pulls the skin and muscle upward inside the cup.
+The cups are usually warmed or heated beforehand, and they create a vacuum that pulls the skin and muscle upward inside the cup.

 Noice!

-Dry fire cupping is the traditional method and is where fire is put inside a glass cup to create a vacuum and placed onto the body.
+Dry fire cupping is the traditional method and is where fire is put inside a glass cup to create a vacuum, then placed onto the body.
 According to Capriotti, this allows the body to naturally "suck upwards inside the cup".

 "This is the best/safest type of cupping as it allows the body to get “sucked up” as much as it naturally needs to," he said.
 "This is usually performed by a fully trained Chinese medicine doctor or acupuncturist with proper training."